schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 Let's look at a new programming concept, now: the variable.

 Looking at the program we notice that we've got a speed of 100 in four of the move blocks.
-If you would like, for some reason, to change the speed to 150, you would have to individually change that in all the move blocks.
+If you would like, for some reason, to change the speed to 150, you would have to individually change that in all the movement blocks.
 Imagine a program with dozens of such instructions that need to be adjusted.
 To avoid such a tedious job, you can use a variable.
 A variable is like a storage area that can contain a value: some text or some number.

 Back to our program, you can create a variable to store a number that represents a speed.
-To do that go to Scripts &gt; Data&Blocks &gt; Make a Variable
+To do that go to Scripts &gt; Data&Blocks &gt; Make a Variable \(see Image 2.17.3\).

 ![](/assets/Img.3.17.3.jpg)

-\[Image 2.17.3: Where to create a variable\]
+\[Image 2.17.3: Creating a variable\]

 In the window that opens you can type a name for the variable.
 Variable names need to be descriptive of the values they are going to hold.
 You need the variable to store a value for the speed of the wheels so an obvious choice would be "wheel\_speed".
 You can use the underscore to connect multiple words because spaces are not allowed in variable names.